andlind/almond/demo/0.6.0/README.txt

   mkdir -p almond_data/data

 * Finally start the demo stages running the shell scripts
-  - stage1	starts a application sceleton with an app, a database and a webgui.
+  - stage1	starts an application sceleton with an app, a database and a webgui.
 		Each component also run Almond to monitor itself.
                 The app component also runs a local Almond Admin on local port 80.
   - stage2	This stage starts a howru-api exposing monitoring data and metrics